prosegrinder/prosegrinder.github.io/README.md

 # Prose Grinder

 Writing fiction is hard.
 So is the publishing process.
-This collecitons of tools aims to make both eaiser.
+This collection of tools aims to make both eaiser.

 ## Who is Prose Grinder